nerock/omi-test/assignment_01/README.md

 To run everything with docker compose also create a valid `.env`, the `.env_example` is a valid configuration that corresponds to
 `config_dev.json` in the services.
 The run with `docker compose -f docker-compose.nats.yaml -f docker-compose.services.yaml up`

+As stated, you can do the required http call, but you can also do the call through grpc, this can be done from postman importing the proto file or using server reflection (it's enabled).
+The proto files are built from the proto folder in a dirty way to avoid problems having to use `replace` directive with go modules.
+Usually I would either have them in it's own go module and import that module, or build them into the `pkg` package of the service which implements de server, and then the clients would import that.

 Finally, I've tried to complete all the bonus points, but couldn't do the jaeger part as I'm not too familiar tracing over events, so
 I couldn't find a simple way to send trace details over nats.